x1nnas/x1nnas/README.md

 - Completed the **first phase of an intensive full-stack bootcamp**
 - Now in the **second phase**, focused on **Web3 development**
-- Currently also sharpening my skills with **AI tools and LLM integration** — building with Claude Code and Codex daily, and working towards embedding AI into my own products
+- Currently sharpening my skills with **AI tools and LLM integration** — building with Claude Code and Codex daily, and working towards embedding AI into my own products
 - Portfolio live at [josemsferreira.com](https://josemsferreira.com)

 ---